aidev13/code-quiz/README.md

 ## Acceptance Criteria

 ```
 GIVEN I am taking a code quiz
-WHEN I click the start button
+WHEN I click the start button -[x]
-THEN a timer starts and I am presented with a question
+THEN a timer starts and I am presented with a question -[x]
-WHEN I answer a question
+WHEN I answer a question -[x]
-THEN I am presented with another question
+THEN I am presented with another question -[x]
-WHEN I answer a question incorrectly
+WHEN I answer a question incorrectly -[x]
-THEN time is subtracted from the clock
+THEN time is subtracted from the clock -[]
-WHEN all questions are answered or the timer reaches 0
+WHEN all questions are answered or the timer reaches 0 -[]
-THEN the game is over
+THEN the game is over -[]
-WHEN the game is over
+WHEN the game is over -[]
-THEN I can save my initials and my score
+THEN I can save my initials and my score -[]
 ```

 ## Mock-Up